ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 </ul>
 ```

-So now to keep our code in the show page rendering out the same content, we call the partial from the `app/views/authors/show.html.erb` file.
+To keep our code in the show page rendering out the same content, we call the partial from the `app/views/authors/show.html.erb` file.
 Doing this, the `app/views/authors/show.html.erb` file now looks like the following.
 ```erb
 <%= render 'author' %>
 ```
 Great!
-So, now let's take a look at the `app/views/posts/show.html.erb` file.
+Now let's take a look at the `app/views/posts/show.html.erb` file.
 It currently looks like the following:

 `app/views/posts/show.html.erb`
 ```erb